Skip to content

 • Getting you into a community of people who enjoy the same exercise

-Keep in mind that exercise does not have to be intense in order to help with depression.
+Keep in mind that exercise does not have to be intense in order to help with Depression.
+If you are looking for more low impact exercise, hot yoga has actually been scientifically proven to help with Depression and its symptoms.
 Even walking outside for 30 minutes per day can help.
 It doesn’t even have to be a structured activity.
 Physical play with your kids, for example, can release feel-good endorphins as much as completing a workout video.

 The important thing is to find a workout that you enjoy.
 As always, be sure to consult with your doctor before starting a new exercise routine.